Tag Archives: SoSaLa 1994

 QUOTES

-“I can feel the power and passion in your music!” – Morgan Fisher (Mott the Hoople), Tokyo, July 7, 2024
+“I can feel the power and passion in your music!” – Morgan Fisher (musician and member of the Mott the Hoople), Tokyo, July 7, 2024

 1993